Ginger Snaps (film): Post-production

 Beginning in December 1999, Brett Sullivan worked with Fawcett for eight weeks to create the final cut of the film.
 Despite the short time for editing, the film was nominated for a Genie in editing.
 Despite a similarly tight schedule in the sound department, the film would also be nominated for a Genie in sound editing.

 Soundtrack

 The soundtrack was released on Roadrunner Records.

 Release

-Ginger Snaps premiered at the Munich Fantasy Filmfest in August 2000.
-The following month, it played at the Toronto International Film Festival, where it briefly received media attention following the positive word-of-mouth it had built up from Munich.
-Although called one of the stand-outs of the Toronto festival, attention died off and the film followed an unfocused release strategy, playing at various film festivals and building up more word-of-mouth.
-Ginger Snaps was released to Canadian cinemas in May 2001.
-It grossed CAD $425,753 domestically, making it the fifth highest-grossing Canadian film between December 2000 and November 2001.
-Owing to a cult following, it has achieved significant video and DVD sales.
-These earnings, combined with moderate theatrical success abroad, led to the production of two further films.